- Mission, Vision, Strategic Directions and Values

 Copyrightable works produced by employees on College time or at the direction of the College may be deemed property of the College.
 (See College Copyright Policy in the Curriculum Guidelines of the Manual of Procedural Guidelines for details.)

 Student events conducted in the name of the College, either on or off campus, require chaperons.
 Members of the faculty and staff are encouraged to serve as chaperons and to act as resource persons for the groups participating in the scheduled events.
-If an employee agrees to chaperon a student group and for some reason is unable to fulfill the obligation, the employee must notify both the student group and the Dean of Student Services in order that a qualified substitute may be found.
-At the request of the Dean of Student Services, qualified public safety personnel must be assigned.
+If an employee agrees to chaperon a student group and for some reason is unable to fulfill the obligation, the employee must notify both the student group and the Dean of Student Affairs in order that a qualified substitute may be found.
+At the request of the Dean of Student Affairs, qualified public safety personnel must be assigned.

 11.06 FORMAL EXERCISES

 All full-time faculty members and administrators must attend and participate in the formal exercises of their campus, e.g., graduation, in-service, student orientation, unless excused by the Vice President and Campus Director.

 As employees of the State, personnel are not permitted to accept money, goods, unrelated services, entertainment, or any form of gratuity, either directly or indirectly from any individual or company interested in business or financial relations with the agency.
 Any such gift received must be returned to the donor.
 Laws regulating the conduct of officers and employees are included in Delaware Code, Title 29, Chapter 58, Subchapter I.

 This policy is established to ensure fair and equal treatment of employees and applicants while minimizing situations which have the potential for creating an adverse impact on work performance or create either an actual conflict of interest or the appearance of a conflict of interest.